FlynnD273/orbit/README.md

-# Pebble Watchface
+# Orbit

-A custom watchface made from the example.
+A custom watchface made for the Pebble smartwatches.